pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## Remove a device from all push notifications channels (builder pattern)

-##### Requires Mobile Push Notifications add-on

-Disable mobile push notifications from all channels registered with the specified pushToken.
+Disable mobile push notifications from all channels for the specified token.

 ### Method(s)